Rising demand for gold bars and coins has kept gold prices high in the second quarter of the year.

 Or it might point to a milestone in history, such as the “Flowing Hair” dollar – the first to be minted by the newly independent US in 1794, one of which sold for $10m in 2013.
-A $20 “Double Eagle” from 1933 became the world’s most expensive gold coin to be sold at auction – and the second-most overall after the “Flowing Hair” dollar – in 2002, when it fetched $7.6m.
-Some coin collectors will also tell you that rare coins are also a safe haven from stockmarket falls.
-So says Dr Alain Baron, founder of Swiss coin dealer Numismatica Genevensis, whom I interviewed before the latest crash.
+A $20 “Double Eagle” from 1933 became the world’s most expensive gold coin to be sold at auction – and the second-most overall after the “Flowing Hair” dollar – in 2002, when it fetched $7.6m (£5.7m).

 Bullion gold coins

-The big disadvantage of coins compared with bars is that you will pay a much higher premium over the “spot” gold price (the current market price for immediate delivery).
+One disadvantage of coins compared with bars is that you will pay a much higher premium over the “spot” gold price (the current market price for immediate delivery).
 This is to cover all of the associated costs that go into making and distributing them.
-For a one-troy-ounce coin – a Britannia, say – you will pay on average 4% above the spot price, says Jan Nieuwenhuijs on Seeking Alpha.
-“Coins weighing less than one troy ounce have a higher premium, because their manufacturing costs are higher relative to the value of the gold in the coin.”
-(Just to confuse matters, gold coins are often weighed in “troy ounces”.
-One troy ounce is about 10% heavier than a regular ounce.)
+For a one-troy-ounce coin like a Britannia, you will pay on average 4% above the spot price.

-So, while collectable and bullion gold coins both have their merits in terms of investments, which you buy depends on what you are trying to achieve as a buyer.
-Are you looking for a safe, reliable store of value, the price of which may appreciate in these fevered times?
-If so, bullion is your bag.
+Are you looking for a safe, reliable store of value, the price of which may appreciate over time?
+If so, bullion should be the focus of your attention.
 But if you are fascinated by beautiful, rare and exceptional pieces, then collectable coins are a worthy asset, but consider them more of a hobby than an investment.

 Gold coins have been traded since at least the Bronze Age and collecting them is a hobby almost as old.
 The first-century Roman emperor Augustus was an “avid collector” of ancient Greek gold coins, says Amanda Foreman in The Wall Street Journal.
 His face was featured on the aureus, later to be replaced with the solidus as the gold coin of the later, Eastern Roman world.